Back to blog

 What should customer communication include during account migration?

-This is one of the most overlooked parts of migration.
+This is one of the most consistently overlooked parts of a migration — and one of the cheapest to get right.

 FAQs